jdputsch/confluence-space-user-management/README-dev.txt

-cp target/(jar which should contain version in filename) ../releases/ svn add ../releases/(jarname you just copied) svn commit ../releases
+cp target/(jar which should contain version in filename) ../releases/ svn add ../releases/(jarname you just copied) svn commit ../releases edit the plugin page at http://confluence.atlassian.com/display/CONFEXT/Custom+Space+User+Management+Plugin and change all references to point at latest jar release.
+Add comment to it to let people know there is a new release with a link to the built jar.

 Notes:
 * Follow the process above and don't make substitutions.
 For example, the maven build should ensure Java backwards compatibility, but if you build with IDea or something else, it might not.